Museums, iconic sports teams, stockyards, and the State Fair, there’s surely no shortage of things to do in Dallas.

 Submitted by Pam & Kathrine of Everywhere Forward

-Instead, it features impressive galleries of paintings, sculpture, and decorative arts from across cultures and time.
+Instead, it features impressive galleries of paintings, sculptures, and decorative arts from across cultures and time.

 As you walk through the galleries, you’ll feel as if you’re walking through time as you pass by thousands of years of art!